 Physical Education Minor

-The department of physical education provides courses to meet the needs of students
+The Physical Education minor provides courses to meet the needs of students interested

-interested in coaching, or who are pursuing a middle school or secondary endorsement
+in coaching, or who are pursuing a middle school or secondary endorsement in physical

 Students interested in exercise science and fitness related professions may also wish

 to pursue this program.

 The Physical Education minor is designed:

 - To provide students with skills, attitudes, and knowledge concerning sports and human